Archie's law: Tortuosity factor, a

 The parameter $a$ is called the tortuosity factor and is related to the path length of the current flow.
-The value lies in the range 0.5 to 1.5, and it may be different in different reservoirs.
-However a typical value to start with for a sandstone reservoir might be 0.6, which then can be tuned during log data matching process with other sources of data such as core.
+The value lies within the range of 0.5 to 1.5, and it may vary across different reservoirs.
+However, a typical value to start with for a sandstone reservoir might be 0.6, which can then be tuned during the log data matching process using other sources of data, such as core.